 The high price of clarity.

 Spiritual clarity doesn’t come cheap.
 Scientologists pay for courses, literature, and spiritual counseling sessions known as auditing.
 The church refers to fees for these services as donations, and while they call the spiritual freedom that accompanies Scientology “priceless,” they are careful not to specify how much one might donate to achieve a heightened state of spiritual awareness.
 One Carnegie Mellon University professor estimated the cost of Scientology coursework alone at $300,000; ex-church members including Leah Remini and Paul Haggis have given even bigger estimates.
-For a small religion (its membership is thought to be less than 50,000 worldwide), that is ostensibly a non-profit organization focused on spiritual work, the Church of Scientology has amassed staggering amount of wealth – over $1 billion.
+For a small religion (its membership is thought to be less than 50,000 worldwide), that is ostensibly a non-profit organization focused on spiritual work, the Church of Scientology has amassed staggering amount of wealth.

 The Bottom Line: To be sure, Scientology has an unconventional history and unusual management.
 But do these irregularities negate the impact of spiritual experiences on offer for its followers?